edgio-docs/edgio-docs/src/guides/v7/develop/updating_packages.md

 title: Updating {{ PRODUCT }} Packages
 ---

-This guide provides an overview on how to update {{ PRODUCT }} packages for your project.
-The steps include using the  {{ PRODUCT }} CLI and verifying the updates by checking your `package.json` file.
+This guide outlines how to update {{ PRODUCT }} packages using our CLI - covering version updates, dependency synchronization, and adjustments needed for compatibility across minor versions.

 ## Updating Your Project {/* updating-your-project */}